-The result is a dark colored, toxic waste dump looking leakage.
-Give it a stir and brush it on your wood heavily, letting it puddle, and let it go to work.
-Once dry, you’ll need to wipe the dusty steel residue from the surface with a dry rag to reveal what you’ve created.
-A good beating with a chain and worm holes made with an awl before I got started was worth the effort.
+The result is a dark amber-colored, toxic-waste-looking leakage.
+Give it a stir and brush it on your wood heavily, letting it puddle.
+Once dry, you’ll need to wipe the dusty residue from the surface with a dry rag to reveal what you’ve created.
+Before I got started, a good beating on the wood with a chain and awl-made worm holes was worth the effort.

 Believable weathered barn wood?
 Not as bleached gray as I was expecting, but after a few more coats it was as close as I was going to get using this method.